Geraldo Rivera Calls On Donald Trump To Ban Chokeholds For All Law Enforcement Via Executive Order

 The issue of police brutality has been at the forefront of many minds as protests and riots shook every city in the United States, bringing along with them questions about bias among police and racism at large.

-Along with his most recent memorial being a televised event, Floyd’s funeral was attended by the families of Trayvon Martin, Eric Garner, Botham Jean, Pamela Turner, Michael Brown and Ahmaud Arbery, all of whom lost loved ones in widely criticized killings, believed to be racist in nature.
+Along with his most recent memorial being a televised event, Floyd’s funeral was attended by the families of Trayvon Martin, Eric Garner, Botham Jean, Pamela Turner, Michael Brown, and Ahmaud Arbery, all of whom lost loved ones in widely criticized killings, believed to be racist in nature.